Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

     X-Frame-Options: DENY
     Content-Security-Policy: frame-ancestors 'none'

+Both headers have parameters that makes it possible to block framing altogether, allow it only from within the same site, or allow it from another site.

 The `X-Frame-Options` header was never standardized and is deprecated, but it is currently supported in more browsers than the `frame-ancestors` directive. `X-Frame-Options` is supported from Internet Explorer 8 on.